mnavascues/SIplusA/README.md

 Population genetics forward simulation with self-incompatibility system and partial asexuality

-Fortran prgram developped for the simulation work published in:
+Fortran program developped for the simulation work published in:

 Navascués, Stoeckel & Mariette (2010) Genetic diversity and fitness in small populations of partially asexual, self-incompatible plants.
 Heredity doi:10.1038/hdy.2009.159